- Data Sets

-You can customize the data you are viewing by selecting options from the 'All integrations', 'All agents', 'All tags' and 'All channels' drop-down menus.
+You can customize the data you are viewing on this page by selecting options from the 'All integrations', 'All agents', 'All tags' and 'All channels' drop-down menus.

 Example: If you only wanted to see data for 1 specific agent, you can select that agent.
 If you wanted to see all Facebook Messenger inquiries that were tagged with "cancel order", you would select "Facebook - Messenger" from the channel menu and "cancel order" from the tags menu.

 Tickets Created represents how many tickets were created during the specified time period.
 It takes into account the tickets created by customers, as well as the tickets created from inside Gorgias.
 (Still not sure what that means?
 Keep reading!)

 Tickets Replied shows how many tickets received at least one response from an agent.